Teahouse-Studios/akari-bot-webui/README.md

 ## Localization

-We use Weblate to host localization translations. welcome to visit [here](https://hosted.weblate.org/engage/akaribot/) to help improve the translations.
+We use Weblate to host localization translations.
+Welcome to visit [here](https://hosted.weblate.org/engage/akaribot/) to help improve the translations.